kk663/znn-release/docs/tutorial.rst

 5. TO DO
 -----------
 - Publicly available ZNN AWS AMI (would be nice if segascorus came pre-installed and runs out-of-the-box and all the training specification/configuration files match those given above - some changes have been made to tutorial code)
-- Be clearer about output size parameter and effect on memory.
-Find largest possible output size that works on suggested instance type
 - Talk about practical details of how to train using ZNN (need to monitor training and manually halt it when overfitting detected - otherwise training goes on until max number of iterations is reached).
-Talk about what update = iteration means and how ZNN does gradient descent.
-Recommend train patch sizes for 2D and 3D deep learning.
 Talk about outputs (trained neural net files) given by training.
 Talk about how the forward-pass is of convolution type valid.
 I think max-pooling is of type valid too.
 Specify how ZNN automatically computes the context size for you using the field-of-view determined from the convolutional layers.
 - Talk about practical details of how to use ZNN to perform forward-pass/inference.
 This can be done using config.cfg file.
 Talk about what the forward-pass output is and how to interpret it.
 Give instructions for downloading and running segascorus to produce error metrics after forward-pass.